jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 # Security Considerations

 This approach relies on the security models of its constituent parts, primarily OAuth 2.0.
-Implementers MUST adhere to the security best practices outlined in the relevant specifications, including "OAuth 2.0 for Native Apps" [[RFC8252]] and "OAuth 2.0 Security Best Current Practice" [[I-D.ietf-oauth-security-topics]].
-By leveraging these well-vetted standards, this approach avoids introducing novel security vulnerabilities that a new protocol might create.
+Implementers MUST adhere to the security best practices outlined in the relevant specifications, including OAuth 2.0 for Native Apps {{!RFC8252}} and OAuth 2.0 Security Best Current Practice {{?I-D.ietf-oauth-security-topics}}.
+By leveraging these standards, this approach avoids introducing novel security vulnerabilities that a new protocol might create.

 # IANA Considerations

 This document has no IANA actions.

-# References

-## Normative References

-[RFC2119] Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, DOI 10.17487/RFC2119, March 1997, <https://www.rfc-editor.org/info/rfc2119>.

-[RFC6749] Hardt, D., Ed., "The OAuth 2.0 Authorization Framework", RFC 6749, DOI 10.17487/RFC6749, October 2012, <https://www.rfc-editor.org/info/rfc6749>.

-[RFC8174] Leiba, B., "Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words", BCP 14, RFC 8174, DOI 10.17487/RFC8174, May 2017, <https://www.rfc-editor.org/info/rfc8174>.

-[RFC8252] Denniss, W. and J. Bradley, "OAuth 2.0 for Native Apps", BCP 212, RFC 8252, DOI 10.17487/RFC8252, October 2017, <https://www.rfc-editor.org/info/rfc8252>.

-[RFC8414] Jones, M., Sakimura, H., and J. Bradley, "OAuth 2.0 Authorization Server Metadata", RFC 8414, DOI 10.17487/RFC8414, June 2018, <https://www.rfc-editor.org/info/rfc8414>.

-[RFC9264] Nottingham, M., "The Linkset Format for Link Sets", RFC 9264, DOI 10.17487/RFC9264, July 2022, <https://www.rfc-editor.org/info/rfc9264>.

-[RFC9727] Nottingham, M., "api-catalog: A Well-Known URI and Link Relation to Help Discovery of APIs", RFC 9727, DOI 10.17487/RFC9727, January 2025, <https://www.rfc-editor.org/info/rfc9727>.

-## Informative References

-[I-D.ietf-oauth-security-topics] Lodderstedt, T., Bradley, J., Labunets, A., and D. Fett, "OAuth 2.0 Security Best Current Practice", Work in Progress, Internet-Draft, draft-ietf-oauth-security-topics-27, 10 October 2024, <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-27>.

-[OAS] OpenAPI Initiative, "OpenAPI Specification", Version 3.1.0, 15 February 2021, <https://spec.openapis.org/oas/v3.1.0>.

 --- back